seniorlink-vela/public-api-docs/index.md

 This is a Restful api, and follows standard conventions.
 A user must have the public_api permission in Vela to access it.

-With the exception of the authorize endpoint, all endpoints require a valid authorization bearer token in the header and take in request data that is content-type "application/json".
+With the exception of the authentication endpoint, all endpoints require a valid authorization bearer token in the header and take in request data that is content-type "application/json".
 Operations can be performed against all of them.

 Operations against an existing user profile require the id parameter.
 This ID is the reference ID provided to Vela when the record is created, not the internal id to Vela.
 If a reference ID was not supplied, Vela generated one that is unique to your partner organization and is supplied for ease of integration.

-This ID is unique to your partner organization and is supplied for ease of integration.
-This ID is also viewable in the admin UI as the â€œExternal Reference IDâ€.
+This ID is also viewable in the admin UI as the "External Reference ID".

 Example of flow: